 While designed for convex problems, AdaGrad has been successfully applied to non-convex optimization.[27]

-RMSProp (for Root Mean Square Propagation) is a method invented by Geoffrey Hinton in 2012 in which the learning rate is, like in Adagrad, adapted for each of the parameters.
-The idea is to divide the learning rate for a weight by a running average of the magnitudes of recent gradients for that weight.[28]
+RMSProp (for Root Mean Square Propagation) is a method invented in 2012 by James Martens and Ilya Sutskever, at the time both PhD students in Geoffrey Hinton's group, in which the learning rate is, like in Adagrad, adapted for each of the parameters.
+The idea is to divide the learning rate for a weight by a running average of the magnitudes of recent gradients for that weight.[40]
 Unusually, it was not published in an article but merely described in a Coursera lecture.[citation needed]

 So, first the running average is calculated in terms of means square,